davidhenley/firstmeteorapp/README.md

-# MeteorJS Boilerplate
+# First Meteor App

-Test to see what Meteor is all about
+Using ReactJS with Meteor to create view for Imgur Gallery API